-In our hometown, we are members of the San Diego Botanic Garden (formerly named Quail Botanical Gardens).
-This is one of San Diego’s best hidden gems.
+In our hometown, we are members of the San Diego Botanic Garden.
+Formerly named Quail Botanical Gardens, this garden is one of San Diego’s best, hidden gems.
 It contains not one but TWO children’s gardens full of hands-on activities.
-Plus there are plenty of walking paths lined with beautiful plants and flowers from around the world.
+There are also plenty of walking paths.
+Lining these walking paths are beautiful plants and flowers from around the world.
 In total, there are 27 themed gardens to choose from.

 Seeds of Wonder Children’s Garden

 This garden is all about simple pleasures for toddlers and preschoolers.
 There are buckets of soapy water with tons of wands for blowing bubbles.
 A sand pit hides small plastic dinosaurs perfect for little hands to dig up.
-Kids can pretend to be mommy or daddy in a child-sized wooden house outfitted with a kitchen and utensils.
-Children can get their hands dirty doing a bit of gardening by transplanting tiny succulents from one container to a take-home plastic pot, filling it up with a wee bit of soil and then spraying their new treasure with a spritz of water.
-My train-loving toddler’s favorite part of the Seeds of Wonder Children’s Garden is the miniature train that chugs through the garden.
+Kids can pretend to be mommy or daddy in a child-sized wooden house.
+This house is even outfitted with a kitchen and utensils.
+Children can also get their hands dirty doing a bit of gardening.
+They can transplant tiny succulents from one container to a take-home plastic pot, filling it up with a wee bit of soil, and then spray their new treasure with a spritz of water.
+My train-loving toddler's favorite part of the Seeds of Wonder Children’s Garden is the miniature train that chugs through the garden.

 Hamilton Children’s Garden

-This newer children’s garden is much bigger than the cozy original and is geared for a slightly older audience of school-aged children.
+This newer children’s garden is much bigger than the cozy original.
+Clearly, it is geared for a slightly older audience of school-aged children.
 The Hamilton Children’s Garden has less greenery and shade, but it is ever-so-fun nonetheless.
-The centerpiece is Toni’s Tree House, complete with rope bridges, tunnels, and a spiral staircase for exploring.
+The centerpiece is Toni's Tree House, complete with rope bridges, tunnels, and a spiral staircase for exploring.

 The Incredible Edibles teaches children about the plants and herbs we eat.
 The Pencil Arbor and Bonsai Sketching Area is equipped with coloring sheets and a trellis on which children can hang their creations.
-Garden Rhythms encourages children to make music with instruments made from items found in nature, like rocks, sticks and water.
-There’s a labyrinth, a sundial, a giant tic-tac-toe board, and more to discover in this sprawling garden.
+Garden Rhythms encourages children to make music with instruments made from items found in nature, like rocks, sticks, and water.
+There is a labyrinth, a sundial, a giant tic-tac-toe board, and more to discover in this sprawling garden.